jaredhowland/.dotfiles/README.md

 There is a `bootstrap.sh` script in most folders, **take a look at each script before executing it. (!)**

-Run scripts in this order:
+Run all scripts by running `~/.dotfiles/bootstrap.sh` or run them individually in this order:

 1. `software/bootstrap.sh`: homebrew configuration and installation scripts.
 Next steps rely on software installed here.
 2. `bash/bootstrap.sh`: profile, functions, aliases.